Focused on Student Achievement

 Year Two in Oakland ends with PD Refresher

 As School2Home completes the second year of implementation at Frick Middle School and Melrose Leadership Academy in Oakland, teachers prepared for the final weeks of school with some additional professional development.
 Last year staff attended School2Home’s 24 hours of professional development.
-This spring, they participated in additional sessions focused on the free Thinkfinity resources and the use of Google Forms.
+Last spring, they participated in additional sessions focused on the free Thinkfinity resources and the use of Google Forms.
 In addition, teachers worked on developing their own websites where they can post information for students and parents.
 School2Home Coach Ann Kruze has been meeting with the teachers all year and providing follow-up support and mentoring.

-School2Home Launches Searchable Resource Database
+School2Home Launched Searchable Resource Database

 Youth Policy Institute Adds Three New Schools to Program